Biomarker: Research

+Biomarkers for precision medicine are a part of a relatively new behavioral and clinical toolset.
+In terms of the behavioral toolset, biomarkers are increasingly being used to motivate health behavior change, particularly in diabetes, cardiovascular diseases, and obesity research.
+Most research to date uses biomarkers that are easily measured, including weight, blood pressure, and glucose; these biomarkers may reflect the impacts of diet, physical activity, and smoking reduction.
+However, the methods by which feedback from biomarkers are used in intervention research are varied, and their effectiveness remains unclear.

-Biomarkers for precision medicine are a part of a relatively new clinical toolset.
-In the case of metastatic colorectal cancer (mCRC) only two predictive biomarkers have so far been identified and implemented clinically.
-In this case, the lack of data beyond retrospective studies and successful biomarker-driven approaches was suggested to be principal cause behind a need for novel biomarker studies within the medical field due to the severe attrition that accompanies clinical trials.
+In reference to the clinical toolset, only two predictive biomarkers are implemented clinically in the case of metastatic colorectal cancer.
+In this case, the lack of data beyond retrospective studies and successful biomarker-driven approaches may be a factor in using biomarker studies due to the attrition of subjects in clinical trials.

-The field of biomarker research is also expanding to include a combinatorial approach to identifying biomarkers from multi-omic sources.
-Combining groups of biomarkers from various omic data allows for the possibility of developing panels that evaluate treatment response based on many biomarkers at a single time.
-One such area of expanding research in multi-omic biomarkers is mitochondrial DNA sequencing.
+The field of biomarker research is also expanding to include a combinatorial approach to identifying biomarkers from multiple sources.
+Combining biomarkers from various data allows for the possibility of developing panels that evaluate treatment response based on many biomarkers at a single time.
+One such area of expanding research in multiple-factor biomarkers is mitochondrial DNA sequencing.
 Mutations in mitochondrial DNA have been shown to correlate to risk, progression, and treatment response of head and neck squamous cell carcinoma.
 In this example, a relatively low cost sequencing pipeline was shown to be able to detect low frequency mutations within tumor-associated cells.
 This highlights the general snapshot capability of mitochondrial DNA-based biomarkers in capturing heterogeneity amongst individuals.

 Regulatory validation for clinical use

-The Early Detection Research Network (EDNR) compiled a list of seven criteria by which biomarkers can be assessed in order to streamline clinical validation.
+The Early Detection Research Network (EDRN) compiled a list of seven criteria by which biomarkers can be assessed in order to streamline clinical validation.